On Systematic Performance of 3-D Holographic MIMO: Clarke, Kronecker, and 3GPP Models: Performance Analysis with Theoretical Antenna Models

 The channel capacity results under the 3GPP UMa scenario are shown in Figures~\ref{3GPP_user2D} and \ref{3GPP_user3D}.
 Figure~\ref{3GPP_user2D} presents the case where users are distributed in a 2-D plane.
-As observed in Figure~\ref{3GPP_user2D}(a), when using the standard 3GPP antenna element at the base station, mutual coupling and radiation efficiency are not explicitly considered.
+As observed in Figure~\ref{3GPP_user2D}(a), when using the standard 3GPP antenna element at the base station, all antenna elements are assumed to share identical embedded radiation patterns with unit radiation efficiency, consistent with the 3GPP reference antenna model.
+Under this assumption, mutual coupling and radiation efficiency degradation are not explicitly modeled.
 At an inter-element spacing of $0.3\lambda$, Case~1 and Case~2 achieve capacity gains of 6.96\% and 12.41\% over the planar baseline, respectively.
-In contrast, Figure~\ref{3GPP_user2D}(b) shows the case with dipole antennas in the full-wave simulation, where both 3-D configurations outperform the planar array by more than 20\% at $0.3\lambda$ spacing, demonstrating the importance of efficiency in realistic array implementations.
+In contrast, Figure~\ref{3GPP_user2D}(b) shows the case with practical dipole antennas obtained from full-wave simulations, where both embedded element radiation patterns and embedded radiation efficiencies are explicitly incorporated into the channel model.
+It is observed that the capacity of the dipole-based array first increases and then decreases as the number of horizontally arranged antennas grows.
+This non-monotonic behavior reflects a tradeoff between increased spatial degrees of freedom and reduced radiation efficiency: while adding antennas initially improves multi-user spatial separation, further increasing the number of antenna elements within the same array aperture strengthens mutual coupling among closely spaced dipoles, which degrades the embedded radiation efficiency and reduces the effective channel gain.
+In this case, both 3-D configurations outperform the planar array by more than 20\% at $0.3\lambda$ spacing, demonstrating the importance of efficiency in realistic array implementations.

 Figure~\ref{3GPP_user3D} depicts the results when users are distributed in a 3-D volume.
-In this case, the absolute channel capacity decreases compared with the 2-D user distribution.
+The absolute channel capacity decreases compared with the 2-D user distribution.
 Nevertheless, the overall trend remains consistent, and the 3-D base station arrays still provide clear capacity advantages.
 With an inter-element spacing of $0.3\lambda$, Case~1 and Case~2 achieve capacity gains of 7.36\% and 9.54\% over the planar baseline, respectively, confirming that the benefits of volumetric base station arrays are preserved even when users are distributed in three dimensions.